USPTO Examiner CARCANAGUE DANIEL R - Art Unit 1621

 Executive Summary

-Examiner CARCANAGUE, DANIEL R works in Art Unit 1621 and has examined 241 patent applications in our dataset.
-With an allowance rate of 90.0%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 21 months.
+Examiner CARCANAGUE, DANIEL R works in Art Unit 1621 and has examined 179 patent applications in our dataset.
+With an allowance rate of 91.1%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 24 months.

 Allowance Patterns

-Examiner CARCANAGUE, DANIEL R's allowance rate of 90.0% places them in the 71% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner CARCANAGUE, DANIEL R's allowance rate of 91.1% places them in the 75% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns